YurySolovyov/eion/README.md

 # Eion

-Eion is a modern file manager built with web technologies.
+Eion is a file manager built with web technologies.

 Screenshot: